scipy/scipy/doc/source/tutorial/signal.rst

 Median Filter
 """""""""""""

-A median filter is commonly applied when noise is markedly non- Gaussian or when it is desired to preserve edges.
+A median filter is commonly applied when noise is markedly non-Gaussian or when it is desired to preserve edges.
 The median filter works by sorting all of the array pixel values in a rectangular region surrounding the point of interest.
 The sample median of this list of neighborhood pixel values is used as the value for the output array.